 Woodlice nearly always cluster where it's cool, dark and damp.
 Check:

-- Under sinks, behind toilets, around baths/showers (silicone gaps, pipe entries)
+- Under sinks, behind toilets, and around baths and showers (silicone gaps, pipe entries)

-- Utility rooms, basements/cellars, and behind washing machines
+- Utility rooms, basements and cellars, and behind washing machines

-- Outside: leaf litter, compost, rotting timber, and blocked gutters/downpipes above the problem room
+- Outside: leaf litter, compost, rotting timber, and blocked gutters or downpipes above the problem room

 Identifying Woodlice Infestations

-Recognising woodlice infestations early can help you to take prompt action and regain control.
-Here are some key signs that you may have a woodlice infestation to look out for:
+Recognising a woodlice problem early helps you take prompt action.
+Here are the key signs to look out for:

 Physical Sightings

-Woodlice are typically found in damp, dark areas such as in basements, bathrooms, kitchens or under rocks, logs or organic matter.
+Woodlice are typically found in damp, dark areas such as basements, bathrooms and kitchens, or under rocks, logs and organic matter.
 Their distinctive appearance makes them fairly easy to identify.

 Presence of Decaying Material

-Check for signs of decaying wood, leaves, and other organic debris, as these will attract woodlice who love feasting on the decaying matter.
+Check for signs of decaying wood, leaves and other organic debris, as these attract woodlice looking to feed.

 Preventing Woodlice